 Punica granatum or Pomegranate is also known as Carthaginian Apple or Granada.
 It is part of the Lythraceae family of plants.
 Pomegranate is native to a region extending from Iran to India.
 Punica granatum is a multi-branched shrub with a rounded, bushy habit.
 It can grow up to 10m or 30ft tall very long living some living up to 200 years.

-Pomegranate is consumed as fruit, juice, and historically even before tomatoes pomegranate was used as molasses in Persian cooking.
+Pomegranate is consumed as fruit and juice.
+Historically, even before tomatoes, the pomegranate was used as molasses in Persian cooking.
 In Persian pomegranate is called Anar.
 The juice is sweet and sour.
-It is a nutritious source of vitamins, including Vitamin C, K, and foliate, and a rich source of fiber.
+It is a nutritious source of vitamins.
+Includes Vitamin C, K, and foliate.
+It is a rich source of fiber.